alexwine36/Portfolio/apps/portfolio/content/projects/360-panos/index.md

 How can you sell people on a location they have never been to?
 The idea was to take 360 degree pano shots.
 Now the question is how do you display them?

 # The Solution
-1. Create a web app with a plat map as the base display.
+1. Create a web app with a plat map and lots.

 ![plat](Plat.svg)